bashatahamal/bashatahamal.github.io/projects/3_pedect.md

     - hardware component
     - actuator
     - python
-summary: Utilizing pedestrian detection for sidewalk safety on a roadblock using realtime video processing.
+summary: Utilize pedestrian detection for sidewalk safety on roadblocks using realtime video processing.
-describe-opening: write some opening desciption in first paragraph
+describe-opening: This project is a student creativity program funded by DIKTI (PKM) by submitting a proposal and an obligation to make a final report.
+It is a road block like tool on a pedestrian path that utilizes object detection using a camera (Raspberry Pi 3 + Intel Movidius 2) which functions to prevent others than pedestrians and cyclists from entering the area.
+This is a professional project done by 3 people and the work I did
 describe-content:
-    - create a list of work
+    - Leader in the team
-    - another list of work
+    - Designing the tool and components needed.
-    - and another list of work
+    - Programmer (Python, NCSDK, others software related)
-describe-closing: write closing paragraph
+describe-closing:

 ---